woocommerce/woocommerce-gateway-stripe/readme.txt

 * Fix - Hiding BNPL payment methods when the Stripe account country is not supported.
 * Fix - Resolved checkout error with UPE when using test mode customer in live mode or vice versa.
 * Tweak - Remove unused confirmation modal a capability properties.
+* Fix - Resgister script on the checkout page only when the gateway is enabled.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).